 7. Dilated Fundus Exam: This is the medical portion of the exam.
 Once the pupil is fully dilated, your eye doctor will use a special lens along with an instrument known as an indirect ophthalmoscope to view the back of the eye.
 Some of the structures that are examined during this exam are the:

-Make your eyes a priority in 2016!
+Make your eyes a priority!
 Call your eye doctor to make an appointment for an annual eye exam today.
 Your best defense against potentially blinding eye disease is early intervention.
 You only have one pair of eyes, be sure to protect them!

 Related Blog Posts: